StockingAnarcy/Slider1/README.md

 1. Place the .exe file in any convenient location.
 2. Next to the .exe file, place the Images folder where your images in .jpg format will be located.
 3. At this stage you can already run the application and evaluate its work.
 After all, when a .txt file with data appears, it will automatically display it on the screen.
+4. You can choose a font size or style by using the context menu (click on any area of the screen), or you can hover over the top of the screen and choose your desired setting from the "Font" menu.
-4. Create/delete/rewrite .txt file (string format <var>text:text</var>) to display it on the screen.
+5. Create/delete/rewrite .txt file (string format <var>text:text</var>) to display it on the screen.
-5. Enjoy the work of the application.
+6. Enjoy the work of the application.

 ---
 ## Download